marcysutton/testing-accessibility-demos/README.md

 This should start the site for your browser at the address indicated in your Terminal, with an index page listing files and sections for each workshop:
 `http://0.0.0.0:1234`

+Tip: If you're running the build on Windows (WSL) and the above host name won't resolve, try localhost: `http://localhost:1234`

 ## Working through the exercises

 ### Workshop 1: Manual Testing & Tools